Bronze Sculpture Gallery – The Best Bronze Statues

 Numbering – the final stage of the process is to number the bronze sculpture according to the casting number and where necessary for limited edition pieces, an edition number.

 Below is a detailed demonstration of the twelve listed steps in creating bronze statues using the lost wax casting method.
+Following which we see Forest Gallery bronze sculpture artist Yenny Cocq chasing the wax cast for one of her large sculptures.

 History of Bronze Sculpture